amirfakhrullah/reddit-client-app/README.md

 ### Future works

+* Adding test for all components, etc.
 * Adding the user page

 ## Others

-* if you guys interested in contributing to this web app (fixing bugs or adding new feature), open a pull request
+* if you guys interested in contributing to this web app (fixing bugs or adding new feature), open a pull request.

+## Acknowledgements

+This project obtains the data from Reddit API.
+I have nothing to do with the content displayed in the web app.
+This is a Codecademy project for Full-Stack Software Engineering Course.
+The goal was to practice and implement the front-end skills gained during the course (HTML, CSS, JavaScript, React, Redux, Jest, Enzyme and Selenium, Git and Github Projects, Command line, Wireframes).